benjaminbolling/RSW/paper.md

 \pagebreak

 ### From Boolean Shift Arrays to RWS (phase 2)
-In this phase, a new list of combinations with free days clustered in pairs has been generated and a combination selected to proceed with (combination 212 as it has two out of four weekends off (note the zeroes in the bottom table in Figure \autoref{fig:phase1} to the right).
+In this phase, a new list of combinations with free days clustered in pairs has been generated and a combination selected to proceed with (combination 212 as it has two out of four weekends off (note the zeroes in the bottom table in \autoref{fig:phase1} to the right).

-Pressing the *Find solutions* results in what is shown in Figure \autoref{fig:phase2} (right figure).
+Pressing the *Find solutions* results in what is shown in \autoref{fig:phase2} (right figure).
 A schedule can also be constructed completely by hand, but note that the algorithm will find all possible combinations that obey the given constraints.
 The algorithm is a Cartesian Product calculator, in which each set is a list of shifts (1 = Day, 2 = Evening, etc.) with one set per working day:

 \begin{equation}
 \text{combinations} =